Chad Johnson: Post playing career

 In March 2016, Johnson tweeted to the Cleveland Browns head coach, who was also his former wide receivers coach with the Bengals, Hue Jackson, to ask if he would let Johnson work with the receivers during training camp.
 In July 2016, Jackson agreed to have Johnson work as a guest instructor for the Browns.
 Jackson admitted that Johnson wants to "try his hand" at coaching.

+He is currently a panelist on the weekly highlight show Inside the NFL, a role he has held since the show moved to The CW in 2023.
+He also co-hosts the podcast Nightcap alongside Shannon Sharpe.
+In December 2024, he served as "ratings adjuster" for the EA Sports Madden broadcast of an NFL game.